sdmx-twg/sdmx-im/docs/source/Sections/Section1/SDMX_2-1_SECTION_1_Framework.rst

 Metadata are associated not only with data, but also with the process of providing and managing the flow of data.
-The SDMX Information Model provides for a set of metadata concerned with “data provisioning” – metadata which are useful to those who need to understand the content and form of a data provider’s output.
+The SDMX Information Model provides for a set of metadata concerned with "data provisioning" – metadata which are useful to those who need to understand the content and form of a data provider’s output.
 Each data provider can describe in standard fashion the content of and dependencies within the data and